mbwhite/documents/NEW-GettingStarted.md

 ### Downloading Fabric

-Issue from the `fabric-dev-servers` directory
+Issue from the `fabric-tools` directory
 ```
 $ ./downloadFabric.sh
 ```

 ### Starting Fabric

-Issue  from the `fabric-dev-servers` directory
+Issue  from the `fabric-tools` directory
 ```
 $ ./startFabric.sh
 ```

 ### Stop Fabric

-Issue from the `fabric-dev-servers` directory
+Issue from the `fabric-tools` directory
 ```
 $ ./stop.sh
 ```

 ### Create Composer Profile

-Issue from the `fabric-dev-servers` directory
+Issue from the `fabric-tools` directory
 ```
 $ ./createComposerProfile.sh
 ```